influxdata/telegraf/plugins/inputs/zfs/README.md

 `arcstats_l2_size` Size of the l2 cache.

-`arcstats_l2_hdr_size` Size of the metadata in the arc (ram) used to manage (lookup if someting is in the l2) the l2 cache.
+`arcstats_l2_hdr_size` Size of the metadata in the arc (ram) used to manage (lookup if something is in the l2) the l2 cache.

 #### Zfetch Stats

-`zfetchstats_hits` Counts the number of cache hits, to items wich are in the cache because of the prefetcher.
+`zfetchstats_hits` Counts the number of cache hits, to items which are in the cache because of the prefetcher.

-`zfetchstats_colinear_hits` Counts the number of cache hits, to items wich are in the cache because of the prefetcher (prefetched linear reads)
+`zfetchstats_colinear_hits` Counts the number of cache hits, to items which are in the cache because of the prefetcher (prefetched linear reads)

-`zfetchstats_stride_hits` Counts the number of cache hits, to items wich are in the cache because of the prefetcher (prefetched stride reads)
+`zfetchstats_stride_hits` Counts the number of cache hits, to items which are in the cache because of the prefetcher (prefetched stride reads)

 #### Vdev Cache Stats